tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ### Your username is your subdomain

 The username you create will also serve as the subdomain name on a free PythonAnywhere account.
-For example, if you username is `totallycoolsite` then its URL will be:
+For example, if your username is `totallycoolsite` then its URL will be:

 ```
 http://totallycoolsite.pythonanywhere.com